iamigui/jira-issue-to-markdown/README.md

 ## Inputs

+The inputs are passed as Environment Variables.

 - **branch_name** (required): The branch name that corresponds to the Jira issue key (e.g., PROJECTKEY-10).
 This is used to fetch the corresponding Jira issue and its subtasks.

 > [!WARNING]
 >
 > Ensure your branch_name matches the pattern used for Jira issues (e.g., PROJECTKEY-123).

-- **jira_data** (required): A JSON object from a secret containing the following keys for authentication and project information:
+- **jira_data** (required): A JSON object from a `secret` containing the following keys for authentication and project information:

 ```JSON
 {